animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 [^2]: In magnitude, not necessarily proportion.

 [^3]: The "Radius equation" definitely does agree with the logic that r must increase proportionally faster than n, specifically quadratically faster.

+[^4]: One can derive this directly by plugging the "Radius equation" into Relationship 2, dividing out the shared n, and removing the coefficient constants (since those don't affect monotonicity).